plinss/bindtool/README.md

 otherwise TLSA records will be generated for all avaiable keys.
 Keys will be located by appending `.rsa` and `.ecdsa` after the name of the `cert_file` (before the file extension, e.g. `example.com.ecdsa.key`).
 The `.rsa` suffix is optional for RSA keys.
+* `pass` is the password for encrypted private key files.
+The default value is empty.

 Two TLSA records will be generated for each available key type, one using a SHA256 digest and one using a SHA512 digest.